 “Helpful and Trustworthy Attorney”

 When a trust statement is drafted, it is almost impossible to take all possible life scenarios into consideration.
-If something has slipped through the cracks and you realize your family trust fails to address certain issues, Keith Morris & Stacy Kelly, Attorneys at Law may be able to help you modify or terminate it.
+If something has slipped through the cracks and you realize your family trust fails to address certain issues, Your Texas Probate Attorneys, Attorneys at Law may be able to help you modify or terminate it.

 They were caring and kind all the way through the process.
 I highly recommend them to anyone entitled to claim leftover funds from foreclosure or who need to probate an estate for a loved one.
 Here is a picture of myself and my lovely sister, Karen!